 Customers often ask why all Pines products have a 5-year shelf life while greens in plastic bottles only have a 3-year shelf life.
-The difference is that at Pines uses glass bottles with special metal caps.
+The reason is that Pines uses glass bottles with special metal caps.
 That allows us to remove the oxygen from each bottle.
-It is a similar method used by food storage containers that have a 10 year shelf life.
+Food storage containers use a similar method.
+That results in their using 10-year shelf life.
 Actually, without oxygen, a product could stay fresh indefinitely.
 For more than 40 years, Pines has packaged all its products using this safeguard.
 They are available online or through leading natural food stores.

 Removing Oxygen from Containers Extends Freshness